 ALCUIN, a British scholar, the pupil of Bede, was the chief literary adviser of Charlemagne.
-In controversy with a Spanish bishop he distinctly affirmed (on the authority of Jerome and c.
-Elipand.
-I. Isidore) that Ecclesiasticus was a 'doubtful Scripture,' and not to be alleged for the proof of doctrine.
+In controversy with a Spanish bishop he distinctly affirmed (on the authority of Jerome and Isidore) that Ecclesiasticus was a 'doubtful Scripture,' and not to be alleged for the proof of doctrine.
 But in common practice he suffered the ordinary ecclesiastical usage to remain unchanged.
 Towards the close of his life he was commissioned by Charlemagne to undertake a revision of the Latin Bible for public use.
-The simultaneous use of the old Latin and Jerome's new Version had led to great corruption of the text.
-Alcuin restored the original readings of

-Jerome in a great measure in the books which CHAP.
-VIII. he had translated or corrected, but he made no endeavour to separate the Apocrypha as Jerome had done.
+The simultaneous use of the old Latin and Jerome's new Version had led to great corruption of the toxt.
+Alcuin restored the original readings of Digitized by Google 202 Jerome in a great measure in the books which CHAP.VIII. he had translated or corrected, but he made no endeavour to separate the Apocrypha as Jerome had done.
 Several magnificent MSS. remain which claim to be directly derived from Alcuin's own revision.
 One of the finest of these (known as 'Charlemagne's Bible') is among the chief ornaments of the Library of the British Museum; and it is a singular proof of the small interest which attached in the ninth century to the exactness of the Canon, that it contains the Apo- See p.
-209. cryphal Letter to the Landicenes as a fifteenth letter of St Paul.
+209. cryphal Letter to the Laodicenes as a fifteenth letter of St Paul.
 Elsewhere there are abundant proofs of the uncertainty which prevailed as to the exact contents of the Bible.
-The Augustinian Canon is confirmed for ecclesiastical purposes by RABANUS † A.D.
-856. MAURUS, who transcribes Isidore, and by Ivo, † A.D.
+The Augustinian Canon is confirmed for ecclesiastical purposes by RABANUS + A.D.
+856. MAURUS, who transcribes Isidore, and by Ivo, + A.D.
 1115.
 Bishop of Chartres, who follows the list added to the decretal of Gelasius.
-Petrus DE RIGA c.
-A.D.
+PETRUS DE RIGA C. A.D.
 1170. in his metrical paraphrase of Scripture uses the Hody, p.
-655. books of the Apocrypha, but distinguishes them from the twenty-four books of the Hebrew Canon; yet though they are distinguished he says. 'the usage of the Church declares them authentic.'
-This wavering opinion is illustrated by the language of Hugo de S. Caro, who gives a metri- † A.D.
+655. books of the Apocrypha, but distinguishes them from the twenty-four books of the Hebrew Canon: yet though they are distinguished, he says, the usage of the Church declares them authentic.'
+This wavering opinion is illustrated by the language of HUGO DE S. CARO, who gives a metri- + A.D.
 1260. cal catalogue of the books of the Hebrew Bible.
 Hody, p.
 656. in which 'the whole ancient Law is completely contained,' and then adds the Apocrypha, according to the enumeration of Jerome.
-'These books,' he continues, 'because they are doubtful are not reckoned in the Canon: but because their strain is true the Church receives them?

-Meanwhile there was a great increase of learning, if not of historical criticism, in Europe, c.
-A D. 1157.
+'These books,' he continues, 'because they are doubtful are not reckoned in the Canon; but because their strain is true the Church receives them.'
+Meanwhile there was a great increase of learning, if not of historical criticism, in Europe, THE BIBLE IN THE CHURCH.